nci/scores/docs/paper.md

 # Statement of Need

-The research purpose of this software is (a) to mathematically verify and validate scientific research and (b) to foster research into new scores and metrics.
+The purpose of this software is (a) to mathematically verify and validate models and predictions and (b) to foster research into new scores and metrics.

 ## Key Benefits of `scores`

-In order to meet the needs of researchers, `scores` provides the following key benefits.
+In order to meet the needs of researchers and other users, `scores` provides the following key benefits.

 **Data Handling**

-- Works with n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data. `scores` can effectively handle the dimensionality, data size and data structures commonly utilised for:
+- Works with n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data. `scores` can effectively handle the dimensionality, data size and data structures commonly used for:
   - gridded Earth system data (e.g. numerical weather prediction models)
   - tabular, point, latitude/longitude or site-based data (e.g. forecasts for specific locations).
 - Handles missing data, masking of data and weighting of results.